nolanlawson/dotjs-2016/readme.md

 Now, if you're a web developer, you've probably heard a lot about Service Workers.
 How they're going to "revolutionize" the web platform.
 How they change everything.

-???

 So if you know nothing else about Service Workers, what can you conclude?
 Well, they're certainly hot, and they "move the web forward."

-But what exactly does "move the web forward" mean?

 --

-- They're hot <span class="emoji">&#x0001f525;</span>

---
-- They "move the web forward"
+## They "move the web forward"

----

-# "Move the web forward"

 ???

+But what exactly does "move the web forward" mean?
 We hear this phrase bandied around a lot, but what direction is the web moving in?
 Why does it need to move at all?
 Why is Service Worker an important part of that?